mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 And so she and I were talking about how to deal with it.
 And I was sort of, trying to convince her to use what we call an I statement with this little kid and to say, I feel sad when you, blah, blah, blah, blah, blah.
-And my daughter banged her fist on the table.
-And she said, mom, he is trying to make me feel sad.
+And my daughter banged her fist on the table and she said, mom, he is trying to make me feel sad.
 Why would I tell him he succeeded?
 And I thought, oh my gosh, she is exactly right.
 And so we talked about it and we realized a You statement is much more